tinymce/tinymce-docs/migration-from-4x.md

 #### New Methods

 New methods have been added for creating other common types of toolbar buttons.
 For example, to create a toggle button In TinyMCE 5.0 we would use `editor.ui.registry.addToggleButton()`.
-Each of these methods take configurations specific to their type, to simplify implementation.
+Each of these methods takes configurations specific to their type, to simplify implementation.

 | **New Method** | **Description** |
 | -------------- | --------------- |